laravel-restive/restive-docs/content/30_query_parsers/_index.md

 **Joins** are also supported

-Query results by default return all columns for the query, however you can use the columns filter to restrict which columns are returned.
+**Columns** allows for specifying which columns are returned.

+**Soft deletes** are also supported with the withTrashed and onlyTrashed filters.